davidorme/Masters_GIS/_sources/practical_2/practical_2.md

 * The `subset` argument is used to hold back one of the `kfold` partitions for testing.

 * The `predict` method for a GLM needs an extra argument (`type='response'`) to make it give us predictions as the probability of species occurence.
-This crops up in a couple of places.
+The default model prediction output (`?predict.glm`) is on the *scale of the linear predictors* - do not worry about what this means now, but note that there are a few places where we need to make this change from the default.

 The model fitting code is: